-Lead designer Synnove Saelthun founded Oria Jewellery in 2007, an ethical contemporary jewelry company.
-Synnove and her creative partner Tania Kowalska, were concerned about the social and environmental impact that mining and production within the jewelry industry was having on our surroundings.
-Creating Oria Jewellery was their way of putting their concerns into practice and making ethical jewelry to benefit the environment and the wearer.
+Lead designer Synnove Saelthun founded Oria Jewellery in 2007, an ethical contemporary jewellery company.
+Synnove and her creative partner Tania Kowalska, were concerned about the social and environmental impact that mining and production within the jewellery industry was having on our surroundings.
+Creating Oria Jewellery was their way of putting their concerns into practice and making ethical jewellery to benefit the environment and the wearer.

 Today Oria Jewellery is run by Synnove.
 The name ‘Oria’ comes from the Latin word for ‘Golden’ and Synnove loves to be close to nature, which she puts into her designs.
 Norwegian born and having lived in New York and London before solely focusing on her own designs, she now lives in Surrey where all her designs are made.

 After 10 years of working in Norway, New York and London as a goldsmith and designer, Oria Jewellery was founded in 2007.
 I wanted to make beautiful quality jewellery from the most ethical materials available.

 Values are really important to us at JewelStreet.
 What are your core brand values?